rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 comments: true
 ---

-This post kicks off a series on how information architecture and content design can be inextricably linked.
+This post kicks off a series on how our options as content designers can be expanded or limited based on our site architecture.
+And while content strategists are often dependent on other team members (i.e., developers) to scope the desired features and build the supporting architecture, understanding how your architecture is built (or can be built) can spark your content design process.
+Your understanding of the architecture is the foundation for thinking creatively about how your content can be rearranged, combined, or supplemented to support your content strategy.
+In other words, how your content can be designed.

 Although they’re often regarded as separate disciplines, information architecture and content design are inseparably linked.
-Most content strategists understand how information architecture can expand or limit options for designing and delivering quality content to users.
+Most content strategists understand how information architecture can expand or limit options for designing and delivering quality, structured content to users.
+And while many content strategists think of information architecture in terms of metadata and taxonomy, this series examines the architecture of the content itself (along with its metadata).
+We might think of this as _content architecture_.

 So what do we mean when we talk about content architecture?
 What variables impact our options for how content is designed and published?

-In this series, we’ll look at examples of content architecture, and they limit or expands our options as content designers.
+In this series, we’ll look at examples of content architecture, and how it limits or expands our options as content designers.
 Doing so will require examining some technical frameworks for web products, with the understanding that content designers and content strategists should be involved in scoping technology frameworks and software products.
 Because software tools impact our content design options, evaluating those tools is unavoidable in any discussion of the intersection of content and architecture.

 ## Example 1: GatsbyJS data mapping

-Our first example will look at using a specific framework ([GatsbyJS](https://www.gatsbyjs.org/)) and configuration feature (mapping) to structure our content to increase flexibility and decrease repetition.
+Our first example will look at using a specific framework ([GatsbyJS](https://www.gatsbyjs.org/)) and configuration feature (mapping) to structure our content to promote flexibility and decrease repetition.

-### DRY content
+### Aside: DRY content

-DRY (don’t repeat yourself) is a principle of software development to support clarity and maintainability of a codebase.
-The DRY principle is a friend of content strategists as well.
-We’ve all seen repetitive content that makes it more difficult to parse and understand (e.g., bulleted lists that repeat the same three or four words at the beginning of each), but the DRY principle is especially relevant for our architecture.
+DRY (don’t repeat yourself) is a principle of software development to promote clarity and maintainability of a codebase.
+The DRY principle is a friend of content strategists as well: we’ve all seen repetitive content that makes it more difficult to parse and understand, for example:

+> - The DRY principle is good for clarity.
+> - The DRY principle is good for maintainability.
+> - The DRY principle is good for efficiency.

+Let’s make this DRY:

+> The DRY principle is good for:
+> - clarity
+> - maintainability
+> - efficiency

+The DRY principle is useful for our architecture, which impacts our workflow.

 Let’s look at an example.
 I’ve been building a blog for our team at the Department of the Interior.
 The blog is a vehicle to communicate how we work on the [natural resources revenue open data site](https://revenuedata.doi.gov/).

-Our blog posts are authored in markdown format as static files.
+Our blog posts are authored in [markdown](https://en.wikipedia.org/wiki/Markdown) as static files.
 We then use GatsbyJS to compile the files and build a static website.

 I’m not new to markdown, but I am new to Gatsby and [React](https://reactjs.org/).
 Since we’re transitioning our open-data site from Jekyll to Gatsby, I figured building the blog would be a good way to level up on content management in Gatsby.